Significant-Gravitas/AutoGPT/rnd/autogpt_server/README.md

 - ExecutionManager (the executor, defined in `manager.py`)
 - ExecutionScheduler (the scheduler, defined in `scheduler.py`)

-The service is running in an independent python process and communicates through an IPC.
+The service is running in an independent Python process and communicates through an IPC.
 A communication layer (`service.py`) is created to decouple the communication library from the implementation.

 Currently, the IPC is done using Pyro5 and abstracted in a way that it allows a function that is decorated with an `@expose` function can be called from the different process.